theamar961/amara.github.io/README.md

 # Data Scientist

+## About Me

+Been in the Data Science space for the last 4 years and solving a variety of use-cases across diverse domains like Insurance, Customer Service & Human Resources.

+In my free-time I enjoy a cup of coffee with a playlist of mine or following my favorite sporting teams (Liverpool FC, LA Lakers & RCB).

 ## Education
 - M.S., Data Science	| Indiana University Bloomington (_May 2023_)
 - B.Tech., Computer Science | PES University  (_May 2016_)